 If you are looking to give us some constructive feedback about our people or services, we would welcome that and invite you to complete our feedback form.

-If you wish to make a complaint about the services provided or about the conduct of any person you have been working with at the FDR Centre please complete the online complaint form below.
+If you wish to make a formal complaint about the services provided by the FDR Centre or about the conduct of any person you have been working with at the FDR Centre please complete the online complaint form below.

 After the investigation has been completed you will receive a report detailing a summary of issues, the outcome of the investigation of these issues, and what action we have taken (if any) as a result of the complaint.
-If you remain dissatisfied you may ask for a review of the decision.

 If you have any questions about the complaints process, or about your rights as a consumer, please refer to the Frequently Asked Questions below, to our Customer Service Charter, or email us at email@example.com.